 There are many reasons why dental crowns are used, but essentially they protect teeth after damage or some form of deterioration.
 Some instances include:

 In Singapore, patients get to choose from metal crowns (gold or silver), porcelain fused-to-metal crowns, ceramic crowns, zirconia crowns and stainless steel crowns.
-The dental crown you choose depends on factors such as your budget, placement of tooth, severity of condition and personal preferences.
+The dental crown you choose depends on factors such as your budget, placement of the tooth, the severity of the condition and personal preferences.

 At Dental Designs, we prefer ceramic crowns due to their natural lifelike appearance, strength and durability.
 All our crowns are made in-house and do not contain metals, mercury or other toxins.

 Dental crowns are usually reserved for teeth with large, noticeable cracks.
 For small cracks, fillings should do the work.
 In instances where decay or a fracture is present, root canal treatment may first be performed before placing a crown to support the vulnerable tooth.
 Not all patients require a dental crown after root canal treatment, but one good way to tell is through the tooth’s structural soundness.
 Does the tooth have infected roots and large cracks?
 If yes, the tooth is more likely to deteriorate faster and will need a dental crown.

 However, take note that even if a dental crown is not required now, it may be necessary in the future.
 Even with fillings, teeth that contain minor cavities or fractures could break down in the long run — this is especially so for patients who grind their teeth or bite forcibly.